haganbt/pepp/README.md

 ### Config File Directory

-The directory from which config files are loaded by setting the ```NODE_CONFIG_DIR```.
+The directory from which config files are loaded cab be set by defining the ```NODE_CONFIG_DIR``` environment variable.
 This can be a full path from your root directory, or a relative path from the process if the value begins with ./ or ../.

 ## Config Options